Patient Education

 5. Vitamin-Packed Fruits

-Low-sugar fruits provide vitamin C, which is crucial for cortisol regulation.
+Low-sugar fruits provide vitamin C, which is involved in normal body function.

 • Examples: Berries, cherries, kiwis, papaya, and plums